ajiprasetyo11/Customer-Behavior-Observation-SQL/README.md

 2. What is the average order value and how many unique users placed orders each month?
 3. Can you find the first and last names of the youngest and oldest users for each gender?
 4. What are the top 5 most profitable products, and what is the profit breakdown for each product by month?
-5. How much total revenue was generated in each product category in the past 3 months, up to April 15, 2022, broken down by date?
+5. How much total revenue was generated in each product category in the past 3 months, up to September 14, 2023, broken down by date?
 6. What is the monthly growth rate in the number of completed orders (TPO) and total revenue (TPV) for each product category, ordered by time in descending order?
 ## Insight